LokeshNahar/Query-Engine-Vector/ReadME.md

 ->Qdrant is now accessible:
   API: localhost:6333

-**for the next steps make sure your current directory is 'src' or navigate to it with the following command:**
+**For the next steps make sure your current directory is 'src' or navigate to it with the following command:**
 ```
 cd src
 ```

+***[UPDATE] Note: To use the Cloud Qdrant Database simply uncomment the variables Qdrant-URL and Qdrant-API-Key in config.py and proceed to step number 3***

 ## 2. Preprocess data, Generate the vector Embeddings and upload them to the Qdrant Database